trukazz/three-tier-aws-webapp-terraform/README.md

-# A Highly Available AWS Web Application with Terraform.
+# A Three‑Tier Highly Available AWS Web Application with Terraform

 This project deploys a production‑style, highly available web application on AWS using Terraform.
 It includes: